Free and Inexpensive Fun for Frugal Living

 - Communicating with friends, relatives and the world using email and programs like Facebook and Twitter

 - Listening to music and radio programs from around the world.
 Many radio stations let you listen to programs on their websites.
-Free programs like iTunes offer many Internet radio stations that you can listen to for free.
+Programs like iTunes offer Internet radio stations that you can listen to for free.

 You can also download freeware or free open source software to your computer as well as use free programs online.
 Word processors, spreadsheet programs, database programs, budgeting software and art programs are all available.